-This is apparently because, when he was a child, Barney's mother chose to lie to Barney and conceal from him anything that might damage his sense of self worth, for example, when no-one came to his birthday party, she forged a letter from the Postmaster General, claiming he had lost all the invitations.
-This made Barney unable to accept anything that might damage his overinflated ego, once, when he amiably broke up with the bar's waitress, he chose to believe she had gone crazy and was trying to murder him, rather than face the fact she simply didn't mind not being with him
+This apparently stems from childhood, when Barney's mother chose to lie to Barney and conceal from him anything that might damage his sense of self worth.
+For example, when no one came to his birthday party, she forged a letter from the Postmaster General, claiming he had lost all the invitations.
+This made Barney unable to accept anything that might damage his overinflated ego.
+Once, when he amiably broke up with Wendy the waitress, he chose to believe she had gone crazy and was trying to murder him, rather than face the fact she simply didn't mind not being with him.

-Everything you need to know about Barney can be seen in an episode in the sixth season, Zoe sets Ted up with her attractive cousin "Honey", and Robin and Barney both relate their own versions of the date to Marshall; in Robin's presumably more truthful account, Honey is fascinated by Ted and blatantly flirts with him, while Batney desperately attempts to hit on her and she politely ignores him, while Barney does leave with her, it's only because Ted is much more interested in Zoe and lets him; in Barney's version, Ted bores Honey by droning endlessly aout architecture, and she is virtually ripping off Barney's clothes the whole time.
-When Marshall points out the difference in the accounts, Barney angrily insists his is true
+Everything you need to know about Barney can be seen in an episode in the sixth season, Zoe sets Ted up with her attractive cousin "Honey", and Robin and Barney both relate their own versions of the date to Marshall; in Robin's presumably more truthful account, Honey is fascinated by Ted and blatantly flirts with him, while Barney desperately attempts to hit on her and she politely ignores him.
+While eventually Barney does leave with her, it's only because Ted is much more interested in Zoe and lets him; in Barney's version, Ted bores Honey by droning endlessly about architecture, and she is virtually ripping off Barney's clothes the whole time.
+When Marshall points out the difference in the accounts, Barney angrily insists his is true.

-Played with in Hannah Montana, Miley mentions that she's kissed, and quickly backpedals prompting Robbie Ray to say "I love our relationship, you pretend you don't kiss boys, and I pretend I believe you"
+Played with in Hannah Montana, Miley mentions that she's kissed before, and quickly backpedals prompting Robbie Ray to say "I love our relationship, you pretend you don't kiss boys, and I pretend I believe you."